Mother, Baby, Breastfeeding baby, breastfeeding in public

 If you’re nervous about breastfeeding in public, you may not want your first foray to be in a high-stress environment like a packed airplane or crowded grocery store.

-Instead, build your confidence by breastfeeding in a more low-key public space — like a friend’s house, a quiet park, or the lactation space at your office.
+Instead, build your confidence by breastfeeding in a more low-key public space—like a friend’s house, a quiet park or the lactation space at your office.

 3. Wear nursing-friendly clothing.

-Nursing bras, tops, and dresses can make breastfeeding in public a little less stressful.
+Nursing bras, tops and dresses can make breastfeeding in public a little less stressful.
 Designed specifically for breastfeeding moms, they typically feature wraps and flaps to give your baby access to your breast with minimal exposure.

 But you don’t need to invest in a whole new nursing wardrobe.
 Zip-up or button-down tops can also be a convenient option.
 Or try layering a low-cut tank top under a looser t-shirt or cardigan.
 Pull the tank top down, move the top layer out of the way, and you’re good to go.
+If dresses are a wardrobe staple for you, you can opt for wrap dresses, nursing dresses or deep-V dresses in soft and stretchy fabrics.

 So what shouldn’t you wear while breastfeeding in public?
 Avoid high-neck dresses, rompers, and jumpsuits, since you’d need to fully disrobe to give your baby access to your breast.
-If dresses are a wardrobe staple for you, opt for wrap dresses, nursing dresses, or deep-V dresses in soft and stretchy fabrics.

 4. Look for lactation spaces.